coloursofnoise/Resources/Your-First-Code-Mod.md

     On.Celeste.Player.modWallJumpCheck -= modPlayerWallJumpCheck;
 }

-private bool modWallJumpCheck(On.Celeste.Player.orig_WallJumpCheck orig, Player self, int dir) {
+private bool modPlayerWallJumpCheck(On.Celeste.Player.orig_WallJumpCheck orig, Player self, int dir) {
     if(Settings.DisableWallJumping) {
         // instead of running the vanilla method, return false all the time. return false;